GuidesCookbooksMonitoring LlamaIndex applications with PostHog and Langfuse

 3. Select LLM metrics – Langfuse from the list of templates.

-Posthog Dashboard with latency and cost of AI application
+Posthog Dashboard showing latency and costs

 Feedback

-If you have any feedback or requests, please create a GitHub Issue (opens in a new tab) or share your idea with the community on Discord (opens in a new tab).
+If you have any feedback or requests, please create a GitHub Issue or share your idea with the community on Discord.

-Was this page useful?
+Was this page helpful?